zoezoeeee/flow-matching/README.md

 The training loss decreases steadily throughout, indicating stable optimization.
 The FID shows a sharp drop during the early stages and gradually converges, reaching its lowest value around epoch 1800.
 This suggests that although the model continues to optimize the training objective, the perceptual quality of the generated images improves more slowly and begins to plateau earlier.
 The training loss and FID do not improve in sync, highlighting the importance of monitoring multiple evaluation signals from different perspectives.

 The lowest FID score achieved during training was 2.16, occurring at epoch 1800.
 For comparison, the original repository reports a minimum FID of 2.07, which also occurred at epoch 1800.

 <p align="center">
 <img align="middle" src="./samples.png" height="400" />
 </p>

-Using the epoch-1 800 checkpoint, we generate samples following the official sampling script.
+Using the epoch-1 800 checkpoint, we generate samples (experiment2.ipynb) following the official sampling script in.
 It is worth noting that, due to the resolution of the CIFAR-10 dataset being $32 \times 32$, the generated samples may appear visually less detailed or sharp to the human eye.

 # References